questdb/net-questdb-client/README.md

 ### I updated from version < 2.0.0 and now have error `Could not load QuestDB.Secp256r1SignatureGenerator, please add a reference to assembly "net-client-questdb-tcp-auth\"`

-Since version 2.1.0 in order to use TCP authenticaion an additional nuget package is needed [https://www.nuget.org/packages/net-questdb-client-tcp-auth/](https://www.nuget.org/packages/net-questdb-client-tcp-auth/).
+Since Version 2.1.0, in order to use TCP authentication an additional NuGet package is required [https://www.nuget.org/packages/net-questdb-client-tcp-auth/](https://www.nuget.org/packages/net-questdb-client-tcp-auth/).
-This is done to remove the dependency on `BouncyCastle.Cryptography` and only add it when it is really needed.
+This is changed to remove the dependency on `BouncyCastle.Cryptography` from the main library, since it was only required for TCP authentication.

 ### Where do I report issues with the client?